user95f85f/debian-fresh2/README.md

   python3 -c "import os;print('\n'.join([f for f in os.listdir('/usr/bin') if os.path.islink('/usr/bin/{}'.format(f))]), end='')" | column --output-width "$(tput cols)"
   { for i in /usr/bin/*; do [ -L "$i" ] && printf '%s\n' "${i##*/}"; done ; } | column --output-width "$(tput cols)"

+CONVERT ALL 3-BEGINNING-SPACES TO TABS AND THEN CONVERT THE TABS TO 2 SPACES

+  | unexpand --first-only --tabs=3 | expand --tabs=2

+DELETE ALL NEWLINES INCOMING FROM A BASH COMMAND'S STDOUT

+  | tr --delete '\n'

+DELETE ALL NON-PRINTABLE CHARACTERS (SPACES ARE PRINTABLE) FROM A BASHS' COMMANDS' STDOUT

+  | tr --delete --complement '[:print:]'

 #prevents CTRL+S freezing the tty/virtual-console (ie. until CTRL+Q is hit)
 #see:   stty -a | egrep 'start|stop'
 stty start undef